MischaU8/yumyum/tools/create-an-inset-screw-tool_Ft41npiJvIk.md

 yum yum
-Floyd here with a quick tip for creating an inset screw tool in plasticity start by creating a simple cylinder primitive select the top face and press the spacebar to create a temporary
+Floyd here with a quick tip for creating an inset screw tool in Plasticity start by creating a simple cylinder primitive select the top face and press the spacebar to create a temporary